 4. Recommended fog cannons

 Pea Soup: www.smokemachines.net

-This UK based company will surprise you with almost family business approach: direct sales approach (no distributors), individual support, wordwide delivery.
-And no public pricing, nor on-line store.
-Yes, you have to e-mail them :) Old-school, but working suprisingly well.
-They have more than 80 devices for any kind of purpose, including two below.
+This UK-based company will surprise you with an almost family business approach: a direct sales approach (no distributors), individual support, and worldwide delivery.
+And no public pricing, or online store.
+Yes, you have to e-mail them :) Old-school, but working surprisingly well.
+They have more than 80 devices for any kind of purpose, including the two below.

 No warm-up time